EdissonFonseca/GresstAPI/README.md

 ## Multitenant Support

-The API supports multitenancy through the `AccountId` field.
-Pass the account ID via:
+The API supports multitenancy through the `AccountId` field in the JWT token.
-- Header: `X-Account-Id: <guid>`
+- The `AccountId` is automatically included in the JWT token during login
-- Claim: `AccountId` in JWT token
+- No need to send `X-Account-Id` header - it's extracted from the token claim

 All queries are automatically filtered by the current account.